All Episodes

 And let's set the goal of making sure that Wall Street and the wealthy pay their fair share of taxes.

-Oh, it is what is a 25-year-old argument?
+Oh, it is, what is that?

 The rich aren't paying their fair share, led by Wall Street, led by the big banks.